-4.81 FE's other direct activities costs are driven by manpower costs.
+4.110 FE's other direct activities costs are driven by manpower costs.
 In the 2020 year FE had actual manpower costs of £992 and 0.04 FTEs.
 FE has requested other direct activity costs on average of £335 in GD23.
 We have rolled forward actual 2020 FTEs and staff costs and this provides for allowances of £530 in each year for GD23.
 The allowances are lower than 2020 actuals as the projected capitalisation rate is higher in GD23 than for the 2020 year.

-- 4.82 FE IT & Telecoms costs are in the main driven by its associated manpower costs and costs for professional and legal fees as well as nominal expenditure on stationary, communications and billing.
-In the 2020 year, FE had IT & Telecoms costs of £574k. - 4.83 FE had 1.17 FTEs employed within the IT and Telecoms cost category in 2020 and has proposed a marginal increase in FTEs for the GD23 period as well as a 27% increase on average in professional and legal fees and stationary, communications and billing costs (combined) in the GD23 period when compared to 2020 actuals.
-FE has explained that this is based on

-'forecast IT opex costs primarily reflecting incremental customer and staffing requirements and have been modelled based on our current managed services contract for IT and projected costs for the licencing and use of a new IT platform, forecast to be purchased in 2022'.

-- 4.84 In relation to the FE rationale for its projected increases in IT and Telecoms we note that both FE 2020 actuals for 2020 IT and Telecoms are higher than for PNGL by 13% and its average projected GD23 IT and Telecoms costs are 30% higher.
+- 4.111 FE IT & Telecoms costs are in the main driven by its associated manpower costs and costs for professional and legal fees as well as nominal expenditure on stationery, communications and billing.
+In the 2020 year, FE had IT & Telecoms costs of £574k. - 4.112 FE had 1.17 FTEs employed within the IT and Telecoms cost category in 2020 and has proposed a marginal increase in FTEs for the GD23 period as well as a 27% increase on average in professional and legal fees and stationary, communications and billing costs (combined) in the GD23 period when compared to 2020 actuals.
+FE has explained that this is based on 'forecast IT opex costs primarily reflecting incremental customer and staffing requirements and have been modelled based on our current managed services contract for IT and projected costs for the licencing and use of a new IT platform, forecast to be purchased in 2022.' - 4.113 In relation to FE's rationale for its projected increases in IT and Telecoms, we note that, both FE 2020 actuals for 2020 IT and Telecoms are higher than for PNGL by 13% and its average projected GD23 IT and Telecoms costs are 30% higher.
 We also note that PNGL, who use a similar GIS system to FE and have 60% more FTEs and over 4 times more customers than FE in the 2020 year, while having lower overall opex expenditure than FE on IT and Telecoms.
-For the draft determination we have rolled forward FE actual 2020 FTEs together with 2020 staff costs as well as 2020 professional and legal fees and stationary, communications and billing costs. - 4.85 We observe that FE in GD17 was granted approval of £460k Capex in 2017 to replace its IUS/IT Transformation, but note that this development has still not occurred and is still pending in 2022, in which a separate request is also made in the GD23 business plan of £100kpa for 'New IUS Distribution Replacement licensing', which is based on estimates from its connected supply business.
-We plan to review this area further and update for the final determination.
+For the final determination we have rolled forward FE actual 2020 FTEs together with 2020 staff costs as well as 2020 professional and legal fees and stationery, communications and billing costs.